 The causes we hold close to our hearts reflect who we are as individuals and what we truly value.
 They also reflect important parts of our life journey.

-Each year for the last 10 years, we’ve donated to North York General – to give back and say thanks for the exceptional care we receive.
-This year, we decided to leave a lasting legacy for our community through a planned gift to our community hospital.
+Each year for the last 13 years, we’ve donated to North York General – to give back and say thanks for the exceptional care we receive.
+Recently, we decided to leave a lasting legacy for our community through a planned gift to our community hospital.
 We did this by including North York General in our will.
 Here’s why we did it …

 I remember hearing Kevin say “Carter,” and at that moment, I knew we had a little boy.
 We had picked names for both genders.
 Then everything went dark.